ramankc6/wordle-solver/README.md

 ##### Explination

 This is a more optimized version of Best Guess.
 It usses conditional entropy to find the best guess.
 It also uses cashe, parallelization and heuristics to optimize the speed.
-It was tested agains 300+ real past Wordle answers.
+It was tested agains 2000+ real Wordle answers.

 ##### Stats

-Word Bank Size: 14000<br />
+Word Bank Size: 12971<br />
-Number of Test: 317
+Number of Test: 2314

-Chance of beating Wordle (<= 6 guesses): 88.01%<br />
+Chance of beating Wordle (<= 6 guesses): 99.70%<br />
-Average guesses: 5.52<br />
+Average guesses: 3.67<br />
-Time taken to run: 3277.33 seconds<br />
+Time taken to run: 112.33 seconds<br />

 # Usage

-The first 3 algorytms (Random Solver, Most Common Letter and Best Guess Unoptimized) are in the "Old Algorithm" folder.
-The optimized best guess algorytms is in "New Algorytm" folder.
+The first 3 algorytms (Random Solver, Most Common Letter and Best Guess Unoptimized) are in the "Old_Out_Dated_Algos" folder.
+The optimized best guess algorytms is in "WordleAlgo" folder.

 To run or test the first 3 alogrytms, run the "main.py" folder.
 I would recommend using Google Colab to run the "New Agorithm".